squidowl/halloy/book/src/configuration/themes/README.md

 ## `theme`

 Specify the theme name(s) to use.
-The theme must correspond to a file located in the `themes` folder, which can be found in the Halloy configuration directory.
+The theme must correspond to a file in the `themes` folder of your Halloy configuration directory.
+For more details, see the [configuration overview](../README.md).
 The default theme in Halloy is [Ferra](https://github.com/casperstorm/ferra/).

 When multiple themes are specified, Halloy will randomly select one each time the application starts.
 When a dynamic theme is used, Halloy will match the appearance of the OS.